16 Best Beaches in San Diego for Families with Kids of All Ages

 My daughter walks our dog in the morning on La Jolla Shores Beach.

 La Jolla Shores Beach is my favorite beach in San Diego and one of the best beaches in California for families.
+It is also home to many of the La Jolla tide pools.

 Two casual yet family-friendly beachfront hotels (La Jolla Beach and Tennis Club and La Jolla Shores Hotel) are located here.
 A few blocks away, the La Jolla Shores business district has several shops and restaurants.
 A huge grassy area and playground outside Kellogg Park offer families additional seaside fun.